All Episodes

 And these are the same people teaching your kids that we have a system that is genociding trans and killing in record numbers young black men.

-And so my God, something needs to be done about it.
+And so, my God, something needs to be done about it.

-The something to be done about it, these people who want to raise your kids, It will be soft on crime.
+These people who want to raise your kids, it will be soft on crime.

 It will be cashless bail.